rackerlabs/support-how-to/content/how-to/cloud-servers/multifactor-authentication-from-the-cloud-control-panel/index.md

 ---

-Customers can increase security on Rackspace Cloud accounts by using the Rackspace Cloud Identity Service's multi-factor authentication capabilities.
+Customers can increase security on Rackspace Cloud accounts by using the Rackspace Cloud Identity Service's multifactor authentication capabilities.
-Multi-factor authentication adds an extra layer of identity verification to the login process by requiring a user to submit a time-sensitive passcode that the Identity service sends to an SMS or OTP (one-time password) device associated with the user's account:
+Multifactor authentication adds an extra layer of identity verification to the login process by requiring a user to submit a time-sensitive passcode that the Identity service sends to an SMS or OTP (one-time password) device associated with the user's account: